Of Mice and Men: Plot

-During the Great Depression in California, two migrant field workers - George Milton, an intelligent but uneducated man, and Lennie Small, a bulky, strong but mentally disabled man - are on their way from Soledad to another part of the state.
+During the Great Depression in California, two migrant field workers—George Milton, an intelligent but uneducated man, and Lennie Small, a bulky, strong but intellectually disabled man—are on their way from Soledad to another part of the state.
 They share a dream of settling down on their own piece of land.
 Lennie's part of the dream is merely to care for and pet rabbits.
-He loves touching soft animals, although he always accidentally kills them by petting them too hard.
-George constantly retells the dream, which is one of Lennie's favorite stories.
-They fled from Weed after Lennie grabbed a young woman's skirt because he thought it was pretty.
+He loves touching soft animals, but he always pets them so hard that he accidentally kills them.
+George and Lennie fled from Weed after Lennie grabbed a young woman's skirt because he thought it was pretty.
 He would not let go, because he holds on tighter when stressed.
-This led to an accusation of rape and a mob forming to find and lynch Lennie.
-Throughout the introduction, it becomes clear that Lennie relies on George because he is unable to function independently.
+This incident led to an accusation of rape, with a mob forming to find and lynch Lennie.
+Throughout the introduction of the novel, it becomes clear that Lennie relies on George because he is unable to function independently.

-After they are hired at a farm, Curley, the Boss's small, aggressive son, confronts the pair.
-Curley, who has a Napoleon complex, dislikes larger men, and targets Lennie.
-Lennie is instantly attracted to Curley's flirtatious and provocative wife, which also poses a problem.
-In contrast, the pair meets Candy, an elderly ranch handyman with one hand and a loyal dog, and Slim, an intelligent and gentle jerkline-skinner whose dog has recently had a litter of puppies.
+The pair are hired at a farm, where they are confronted by Curley, the short and aggressive son of the owner.
+Curley dislikes larger men and he targets Lennie, who is instantly attracted to Curley's flirtatious and provocative wife.
+The pair also meets Candy, an elderly ranch handyman with one hand and a loyal dog, and Slim, an intelligent and gentle jerkline-skinner whose dog has recently had a litter of puppies.
 Slim gives puppies to Lennie and to Candy, whose loyal, accomplished sheep dog was put down by fellow ranch-hand Carlson.

 In spite of problems, their dream leaps towards reality when Candy offers to pitch in $350 toward the purchase of a farm, in return for permission to live with them.
 They will be able to buy a farm at the end of the month.
 The trio are ecstatic, but their joy is overshadowed when Curley attacks Lennie, who defends himself by easily crushing Curley's fist while urged on by George.